-- 19 Rendering is very simple in VMD.
-Once you have the scene set the way you like it in the OpenGL window, simply choose File → Render... in the VMD Main window.
-The File Render Controls window will appear on your screen. - 20 The File Render Controls allows you to choose which renderer you want to use and the file name for your image.
+19 Rendering is very simple in VMD.
+Once you have the scene set the way you like it in the OpenGL window, simply choose $\mathsf{File} \to \mathsf{Render...}$ in the VMD Main window.
+The File Render Controls window will appear on your screen.

+- 20 The File Render Controls allows you to choose which renderer you want to use and the file name for your image.
 For our first try, let's select snapshot for the rendering method, type in a filename of your choice, and click Start Rendering. - 21 If you are using a Mac or a Linux machine, an image-processing application might open automatically that shows you the molecule you have just rendered using snapshot.
 If this is not the case, use any image-processing application to take a look at the image file.
 Close the application when you are done to continue using VMD. - 22 Try to render again using different rendering method, particularly TachyonInternal and POV3.
+If you're using a GPU-accelerated hardware platform, try using one of the TachyonLOptiX renderers, and if running on appropriate Intel CPU hardware, try TachyonLOSPRay.
 Compare the quality of the images created by different renderers.